 Rosacea is not contagious and therefore cannot be spread from one person to another person.

 Rosacea is usually diagnosed by your typical symptoms and its typical appearance on your face.
 There are no specific investigations that are needed to confirm the diagnosis.
 However, sometimes your doctor may do a test such as a blood test to help exclude other problems that may cause redness of the skin, such as systemic lupus erythematosus.
 See the separate leaflet called Lupus (Systemic Lupus Erythematosus).
+Occasionally, if the diagnosis is uncertain a specialist may recommend a skin biopsy (a tiny sample of the skin is removed to look at under a microscope).

 There is no permanent cure for rosacea.
 There is nothing you can do to prevent rosacea from starting.
 However, treatments can ease the symptoms and can be really effective.
 The treatments used may vary, depending on what symptoms develop.
 Treatment may need to be adjusted over time, depending on your response to treatments and if you develop different symptoms.